Kinetic Theory of Gases#

 @show cfun(xvals3,yvals3);

-cfun(xvals, yvals) = -0.002508568123285926
+cfun(xvals, yvals) = -0.000836323667062544

-cfun(xvals2, yvals2) = -0.0005692807545924911
+cfun(xvals2, yvals2) = 0.0003604819598582998

-cfun(xvals3, yvals3) = 0.08244586124528686
+cfun(xvals3, yvals3) = 0.08439312831500959

 The correlations in the first two are much smaller than those in the third.
 They are non-zero because we are working with a finite sample.
 Any particular sample will have some correlations, just by chance.
 Later we will work out how large we expect those to be.
+One of the primary uses of “statistics” is to determine if the random fluctuations are consistent with uncorrelated noise.

-There is a small caution though:
+There is a small caution:

 @show cfun(xvals4,yvals4);

-cfun(xvals4, yvals4) = 0.0049691764232954625
+cfun(xvals4, yvals4) = -0.0030791457090725547

 Even though xvals4 and yvals4 are correlated – it is a nonlinear form of correlation, which is not diagnosed by the covariance.